Copyright (C) 2023--2025 the hexsample team.

 gain : float

-The readout gain in ADC counts per electron.
+The readout gain in ADC counts per electron (default 1, which means that

 """